suniLPATIDARr/Country-Information/README.md

 # Country-Information
 Project contains details of countries and comparison among them
-------------installation-------------
+------------installation--------------

 Clone the project from repository.
 Extract zip file.
 Open cmd for Country-information project.
-Run command "npm install", it will install the node module dependencies and dev dependencies Run command "npm install" it will host your application in local browser with "localhost:portname"
+Run command "npm install", it will install the node module dependencies and dev dependencies Run command "npm start" it will host your application in local browser with "localhost:portname"
 ------------project feature ----------

 homepage